awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-databrew-project.md

 # AWS::DataBrew::Project<a name="aws-resource-databrew-project"></a>

-Represents all of the attributes of a DataBrew project\.
+Creates a new DataBrew project\.

 ## Syntax<a name="aws-resource-databrew-project-syntax"></a>